Book a Court FAQs

 The technology is giving everyone easier access to tennis courts.
 It’s simple to use for both players and club administrators, meaning more time on court for everyone!

 By utilising Book a Court, your venue will able to benefit from:

 - Increase in revenue and sustainability of venue

 - Greater ability to promote venues online via club website and social media

 - Attract occasional tennis players to your club.

 Do our members have to book online?

 While there is flexibility in configuration, it is highly recommended that all court users are requested to book courts online.
-Free member bookings are simple to make and ensures the member has reserved their court before attending the venue.
-If access to the courts is only via a pin, then members will need to book to ensure their pin is valid and opens the gate.
+Free member bookings are simple to make and ensures the member has reserved their court before arriving at the venue.
+If access to the courts is only via a PIN, then members will need to book to ensure their PIN is valid and opens the gate.